stellar/stellar-docs/README.md

 npx docusaurus start
 ```

-This will begin the devlopment server, and open a browser window/tab pointing to
+This will begin the development server, and open a browser window/tab pointing
-`http://localhost:3000/docs/`.
-This development server will auto-reload when it
+to `http://localhost:3000/docs/`.
+This development server will auto-reload when
-detects changes to the repository.
+it detects changes to the repository.

 # Repository Structure